hipe-eval/HIPE-scorer/README.md

 ### Output

-The evaluation script outputs two files in the same directory where the prediction file is located: `results_TASK.tsv` and `results_TASK_all.json`
+The evaluation script outputs two files in the same directory where the prediction file is located: `results_TASK_LANG.tsv` and `results_TASK_LANG_all.json`

-The condensed tsv-report (`results_TASK.tsv`) contains all the measures that are relevant for the official shared task evaluation.
+The condensed tsv-report (`results_TASK_LANG.tsv`) contains all the measures that are relevant for the official shared task evaluation.
 The report has the following structure:

 | System                               | Evaluation               | Label | P    | R    | F1   | F1_std | P_std | R_std | TP   | FP   | FN   |
 | ------------------------------------ | ------------------------ | ----- | ---- | ---- | ---- | ------ | ----- | ----- | ---- | ---- | ---- |